scala-ide/docs/_sources/current-user-doc/features/scaladebugger/expression-evaluator.txt

 Choosing frame on which to evaluate expression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Expressions can be evaluated on any (non-native) frame in current thread.
-Frames can be change by simply clicking on
+Frames can be changed by simply clicking on
 them in ``Debug`` view:

 .. image:: images/expression-evaluator/choosing-frames.png